Permanent Pavement Markings

-Plural component materials are applied using specialized application equipment that mixes two separate compounds during application to produce a durable marking with superior color retention and reflectivity.
-They can be applied at temperatures down to 40 degrees between April 1 and November 15.
-Depending on the choice of optics used, plural components can reach reflectivity levels that can exceed 1000 milicandelas (standard paint is approximately 250 mcdl).
-They require careful surface preparation to ensure maximum bonding to the road surface.
+Applied at ambient temperatures down to 40 degrees between April 15 and November 15.
+Depending on the optics used, Plural components can reach reflectivity levels that can exceed 1000 millicandelas (mcd) (standard paint is approximately 250 mcd).
+Careful surface preparation is required to ensure maximum bonding to the road surface.

 Modified Urethane is another plural component material used in Michigan.
 As with polyurea, it is a durable marking.
 While its durability and color retention may be slightly less than polyurea it is a superior material compared to non durables and will last 3-5 years.